dustinpfister/blog_posts/_posts/phaser-gameobj-enable-step.md

 This is a post on using the game.enableStep method in phaser ce to enable frame by frame stepping in a game made with the framework.
 Phaser ce is the community edition of the popular phaser javaScript powered game framework, so in this post I am using that rather than phaser 3.
 In this post I am also making use of many other aspects of the framework, as well as with javaScript in general.
 This is not a getting started post on phaser, or any additional skills that you should have before hand.
 However if you do want to know how to do frame by frame stepping in phaser ce you have come to the right place.

 ## 2 - A full example of game.enableStep

+For a full working phaser example that demonstrates the use of game.enableStep, and game.step, I came up with a quick idea for a project that involves a group of circles.
+The group will have a data object that contains an index that will be the current circle index, each time the game world is clicked the index will step forward looping around again to zero when it reaches the count of circles.
+So this demo also makes use of groups, and making a sprite sheet with canvas, along with basic state management.

+In a real project I might have a complex game consisting of many modules, and lines of code, and I want to hunt down a bug.
+However for just demonstrating the effect of game.enableStep this should do.

 ### 2.1 - making a quick sprite sheet with canvas